PeterVranken/ST4ForOctave/readMe.md

 The interface presented automates this concept.
 It wraps widely arbitrary Octave data objects with appropriate Java data types and collections.
-While this is straight forward for linear lists (e.g. using a `java.util.ArrayList`) it does need much more consideration when it comes to Octave struct objects with run-time defined fields (i.e. no compiled Java class is available by principle).
+While this is straight forward for linear lists (e.g., using a `java.util.ArrayList`) it does need much more consideration when it comes to Octave struct objects with run-time defined fields (i.e., no compiled Java class is available by principle).
 All the processing is done recursively so that deeply nested data objects can be passed to the template engine just like that.

-A major sample presents a compiler fragment, which passes its complete parse tree as a single "attribute" -- i.e. the data object to be rendered in the terminology of StringTemplate -- to the template engine for code generation.
+A major sample presents a compiler fragment, which passes its complete parse tree as a single "attribute" (the data object to be rendered in the terminology of StringTemplate) to the template engine for code generation.

 # Current revision #